Berlin Tourist Cards

 • Is the Berlin Pass worth it?

 Yes, as long as you plan to visit several attractions in the city.
-Make a list of the prices of these attractions separately and see how much you could save with the Berlin Pass.
+Make a list of the prices of these attractions separately and you will see how much you would save with the Berlin Pass.

-It includes free admission to more than 50 museums and monuments without waiting in line, discounts in stores and restaurants, a river cruise and tourist bus ticket, a city guide and access to public transportation.
+It includes free admission to more than 50 museums and monuments without waiting in line, discounts at shops and restaurants, a river cruise, a tourist bus ticket, a city guide, and access to public transportation.

 • What are the highlights of the Berlin Pass?

-The Berlin Cathedral, the Wall Museum, the Old National Gallery and the Jewish Museum, among many others.
+Berlin Cathedral, the Wall Museum, the Old National Gallery, and the Jewish Museum, among many others.

 • How much does the Berlin Pass cost?

-It depends on the number of days for which you hire it and if you want to have access to public transport included.
-In general, you can get it from about 93 Euros.
+It depends on the number of days you book it for and whether you want public transportation included.
+In general, you can get it from around 93 Euros.